-HF's first debt maturity will be a GBP325m note due in March 2017 (the next maturity beyond that is GBP275m due in March 2019).
+HF's first debt maturity will be a GBP293m note due in March 2017 (the next maturity beyond that is GBP263m due in September 2019).
 In the meantime, interest payments will need to be met from cash received from HSP, there are no other sources of cash available and no specific liquidity is kept at HF.
 HSP will not be permitted to upstream cash to HF if it fails to meet certain tests, generally performance related, but also related to the maintenance of adequate liquidity at HSP.

 The liquidity of the HF group as a whole is considered good for at least the next 12 to 18 months.
 Operating cash flow after tax is significant and positive in each quarter, with a peak over the summer months of each year.
-As at 30 June 2014, HF group had GBP1,725 million of undrawn revolving credit facilities in HSP with several maturity dates between December 2015 and April 2018 (mostly Class A Debt availability but some Class B Debt) with good covenant headroom and over GBP700 million cash.
+As at 30 June 2015, HF group had GBP1,520 million of undrawn revolving credit facilities at HSP with maturities primarily in November 2019 (mostly Class A Debt availability but c.
+30% of this amount is available as Class B Debt) with good covenant headroom and GBP869 million in cash and other committed facilities.
 HSP has very successfully improved its debt maturity profile over the past couple of years, extending the liquidity horizon and increasing the average maturity of its debt.
-HSP faces maturities of GBP 300 million and USD 500 million in 2015, though these maturities are largely covered by the group's cash position.
+HSP faces maturities of GBP 300 million and EUR 500 million in 2016, though these maturities are largely covered by the group's cash position.